Categories

 • publicly reject ads that lead the public to believe that another judicial candidate will rule in a predetermined manner on an issue facing the court.[10]

-One candidate, William O'Neill, chose not to sign the pledge, alleging that it does not go far enough.
+One candidate, William O'Neill, did not sign the pledge.
 He said, "I believe all judicial candidates should not only refrain from personal attacks; but I believe they owe it to the judiciary to refrain from accepting any campaign contributions from lawyers and parties who will appear before the Court.
 I would encourage all judicial candidates to sign a pledge assuring the public that they will automatically recuse themselves from any matter brought by an attorney or party who made a contribution to their campaign."[10]

 Ohio State Bar Association Ratings[edit]